matgla/qemu/docs/devel/testing.rst

   make check

-which includes QAPI schema tests, unit tests, QTests and some iotests.
+which includes QAPI schema tests, unit tests, module tests, QTests and some iotests.
 Different sub-types of "make check" tests will be explained below.

 Before running tests, it is best to build QEMU programs first.
 Some tests